James Spann: Showers, storms return to Alabama Saturday night - Alabama NewsCenter

-DRY THROUGH FRIDAY: This has been another beautiful spring day for Alabama — tons o’ sun with temperatures in the 70s.
-Tonight will be fair and cool, with a low between 45 and 50 early Friday for most places.
-Then, we stay dry Friday with a partly to mostly sunny sky; the afternoon high will be up in the mid to upper 70s.
+WEEKEND CHANGES AHEAD: This is another beautiful day across Alabama, with ample sunshine through high clouds and temperatures in the 70s.
+Tonight will be mostly fair; we drop into the 50s early Saturday.

-THE ALABAMA WEEKEND: Most of the day Saturday will be dry, with just an outside chance of a rogue shower.
-Clouds will increase during the day, and temperatures will rise into the 70s.
-A band of showers and storms will push into the state Saturday night ahead of a cold front; strong storms are possible over northwest Alabama, where the Storm Prediction Center has defined a marginal risk (level 1 out of 5) of severe weather.
+It still looks like the day Saturday will be mostly dry, although a few isolated showers could pop up.
+Clouds will steadily increase, and the high will be up in the 75- to 80-degree range.
+Then, Saturday night, a band of showers and thunderstorms will move into the state ahead of a cold front.
+Strong storms are possible over northwest Alabama during the evening (6 to 10 p.m.), and the Storm Prediction Center maintains a marginal risk (level 1 of 5) for that part of the state.

-This doesn’t look like a big threat, but a few storms over the northwest part of the state could produce hail and strong, gusty winds Saturday night, generally between 6 p.m. and midnight.
-Rain amounts are expected to be fairly light, generally less than one-quarter inch.
+The band of showers and thunderstorms will continue to move southeast through the state Saturday night, and by Sunday the best chance of rain will shift down into the southern third of the state.
+The sky becomes partly sunny over the northern counties by afternoon, and the day will be much cooler, with a high only in the 50s.

-Then, on Sunday, rain should end early in the day.
-Otherwise, the day will be cloudy and much cooler, with a high in the 57- to 61-degree range.
+MONDAY MORNING CHILL: New model guidance shows lows down in the 30- to 36-degree range over much of north and central Alabama, meaning colder spots will most likely see a freeze, with frost a possibility as well.
+Growers will need to keep an eye on temperature forecasts.
+The weather will be dry through Thursday; highs will be in the 60s Monday and Tuesday, then back in the 70s Wednesday through Friday.
+Moisture levels rise late in the week, and a few showers could show up by Friday, but for now it doesn’t look like a big rain event.

 BEACH FORECAST: Click here to see the AlabamaWx Beach Forecast Center page.